Internal Transfer Students

 An internal transfer student is defined as a current University of Maryland, College Park student whose major is not currently one of the eight offered by the Smith School of Business.
 If you plan to declare a business major as a double major/degree, you are still considered an internal transfer student.

-In order to apply for admission consideration, students will need to do the following:
+To apply for admission consideration, students will need to do the following:

-• Visit the Limited Enrollment Fact Sheet for the Smith School of Business to understand the application requirements
+• Visit the Limited Enrollment Fact Sheet for the Smith School of Business to understand the application requirements.

-• Access the Internal Business Application online
+• Access the Internal Business Application online.

 • Submit an application after ensuring all gateway coursework has been completed or is in the process of being completed (check with your advisor to be certain you have fulfilled the gateway courses)